xzYue/odoo/addons/stock/README.md

 --------------------

 Use routes, waves and orderpoint rules to optimize the way you pick products in the warehouse.
-Odoo supports most picking methods out-of-the-box like; wave picking, batch picking and "by order" picking.
+Modoo supports most picking methods out-of-the-box like; wave picking, batch picking and "by order" picking.

 Cross-Docking some products